MDY429/UOB_Dissertation/WeeklyLog.md

 # Weekly Log

+### week5 (2020/07/04 - 2020/07/010)
+* **What were your objectives for this week, and which did you achieve?**
+    Finish the first step, input the muscle then get correct response.

+* **What are your objectives for next week?**
+    After getting the muscle, the second step is getting the facility request.

 ### week4 (2020/06/27 - 2020/07/03)
 * **What were your objectives for this week, and which did you achieve?**
     - Restrict the range of users' questions.